Mark A. Prost

 Shareholder in St. Louis, MO

 Mark Prost is a litigation partner in Sandberg Phoenix’s Products Liability practice group where he is head of the firm’s Toxic Tort team.
-He has been with the firm since 2000, a partner since 2006, and actively defends cases in Missouri, Illinois and Kansas.
-Mark has a broad range of litigation and trial experience in defending manufacturers of pharmaceutical and medical products (talc/ovarian cancer, opioids, transvaginal mesh), toxic torts (asbestos, lead, benzene, welding fumes, etc.), transportation products (railroad, automotive, aviation, trucking, etc.), children’s products and construction products.
+He has been with the firm since 2000, a partner since 2006, and has a broad range of litigation and trial experience in defending manufacturers of pharmaceutical and medical products (talc/ovarian cancer, opioids, transvaginal mesh), toxic tort products (asbestos, benzene, chemical products, welding fumes, etc.), transportation products (railroad, automotive, aviation, trucking, etc.), children’s products and construction products.
+Mark actively defends cases in Missouri and Illinois, but also has a national practice in which he serves as national coordinating counsel for several product manufacturers.

 In 2019, Mark served as a Faculty Member for the Trial Academy for the International Association of Defense Counsel at Stanford University Law School.
 Mark is also a published author and frequent lecturer at national Toxic Tort seminars, has served for several years as Vice Chair for the ABA’s Toxic Tort and Environmental Law Committee and is former Editor of the ABA’s Toxic Tort Newsletter.
 Mark also has successful appellate experience before the Missouri Court of Appeals, Missouri Supreme Court, and the United States Court of Appeals for the Seventh and Eighth Circuits.